 - Necrolord — High single-target DPS but quite restrictive

 Kyrian is a good generic option for Protection Paladins .

-Divine Toll fires up to 5 Avenger's Shield on nearby enemies (total amount is based on enemy count).
-Each of the Avenger's Shield will generate holy power, and bounce to nearby targets.
-It can be further enhanced and have a good place in single target scenarios with the Ringing Clarity conduit.
+Divine Toll fires up to 5 Avenger's Shields on nearby enemies (total amount is based on enemy count).
+Each of the Avenger's Shields will generate Holy Power, and bounce to nearby targets.
+It can be further enhanced and have a good place in single-target scenarios with the Ringing Clarity Conduit.

 Summon Steward summons an owlkin steward.
 You can speak with your steward and he will offer you a range of services, the most important of which are Phial of Serenity.
 This potion restores 20% of your health and more importantly removes all diseases, poisons, curses and bleeds on you.
 Being able to remove any of these is a huge benefit of being a Kyrian, as it means that you can use Divine Shield elsewhere.

 Mikanikos unfortunately is a very weak Soulbind.
-Would avoid using until a rework happens.
+Avoid using him until a rework happens.

 Venthyr For Protection Paladin

-General Draven provides you with more personal defensive utility than the others Service In Stone provides you with damage reduction at low health and Enduring Gloom provides you with a health shield when you use Door of Shadows and Hold Your Ground provides you with more Stamina when standing still.
-Draven will be picked when you need more Effective Health for Raid Progression.
+General Draven provides you with more personal defensive utility than the others.
+Service In Stone provides you with damage reduction at low health, Enduring Gloom provides you with a health shield when you use Door of Shadows, and Hold Your Ground provides you with more Stamina when standing still.
+Draven will be picked when you need more Effective Health for Raid progression.